Mary's Place Seattle Programs

 Mary’s Place Family Shelter Programs

-The rotating shelter accommodates single women with children, up to 14 individuals each night, who are hosted in 13 area churches and synagogues for one week each quarter.
-The congregations are responsible for transporting guests from Mary’s Place to their church or synagogue where they provide dinner, evening activities, overnight accommodations.
-In the morning the congregations transport families back to Mary’s Place.
+Rotating Shelter Program - the rotating shelter accommodates single women with children, up to 14 individuals each night, who are hosted in 13 area churches and synagogues for one week each quarter.
+The congregations transport guests from Mary’s Place to their church or synagogue where they provide dinner, evening activities, and overnight accommodations.
+In the morning the congregations transport families back to Mary’s Place where children are connected with transportation to school.

-Julia’s Place is a collaborative effort between Mary’s Place and Madrona Grace Presbyterian Church; the church provides the space and Mary’s Place provides the guests.
+Julia’s Place is a collaborative effort between Mary’s Place and Madrona Grace Presbyterian Church.
 Julia’s Place is the only self-referring emergency shelter in King County where dads can stay with their families.
 Like the rotating shelter, this program is completely staffed by volunteers.
 Many individuals and community groups volunteer to provide the dinner meal and staff for all evening and overnight shifts.

-The Emergency Family Shelter (EFS) on Bell Street serves up to 48 individuals per night.
-We work in partnership with Union Gospel Mission, who provides evening staff; Mary’s Place provides oversight, overnight staff, and volunteers.
+Emergency Family Shelter (EFS) in Belltown serves up to 48 individuals per night in partnership with Seattle's Union Gospel Mission.
 The EFS offers safe shelter to families who have nowhere else to go that night.
 Community volunteers provide a home-cooked meal and organize activities for adults and children in the evening.
-Paid staff coordinates check in, meals and volunteers and ensures the safety of all residents.
+Paid staff coordinate check in, meals and volunteers and ensures the safety of all residents.

 Recent Successes and Current Challenges